 Adobe’s Photography Plan is the most cost-effective way for photographers to get Adobe software, and it includes both versions of Lightroom.
 You can use both or either, and to some extent they can even work alongside each other.
 It’s best to pick one or the other, though, so this guide explains ten key differences between these two programs to help you choose.

-• Find out how to get the Adobe Photography Plan, what the different versions include and what it costs.
+• Find out how to get the Adobe Photography Plans, what the different versions include and what it costs.

 1. Where your images are stored

-Lightroom CC is a designed for a ‘web first’ approach, and photographers who want all their images available everywhere in the cloud.
-Your images are stored on Adobe’s Creative Cloud servers, though you can also choose what proportion of your image collection you want to keep on your computer too.
+• Lightroom is a designed for a ‘web first’ approach where your images are stored on Adobe’s Creative Cloud servers so that all of them are available everywhere.
 Adobe’s storage is not free.
-You’ll need to upgrade to the higher-tier Photography Plan with 1TB subscription to start with, and if you don’t keep on top of your growing library you will probably need to upgrade your storage in future, which will cost more again.
+You’ll need to upgrade to the higher-tier Photography Plan with 1TB subscription to get sufficient storage space, and if you don’t keep on top of your growing library you may need to upgrade your storage in future, which will cost more again.

 2. Image synchronisation and access

-Lightroom Classic CC can synchronise images too, but in a different and more limited way.
-First, you can synchronise individual Collections, but not your whole catalog, so you don’t get to see your entire catalog online or in your mobile app.
+• Lightroom Classic can synchronise images too, but in a different and more limited way.
+First, you can sync Collections, but not your whole catalog, so you don’t get to see your entire catalog online or in your mobile app.
 Second, it only synchronises a lower-resolution Smart Preview.
-It’s enough for on-screen display, social media and smaller prints, however, and any editing changes you make are synchronised back to the original image in the Lightroom catalog on your computer.
-One advantage of Lightroom Classic’s use of Smart Previews is that they don’t seem to count towards the limited storage allocation you get with the regular Photography Plan – though that may change, of course.
+It’s enough for on-screen display, social media and editing – any editing changes you make are synchronised back to the original image in the Lightroom catalog on your computer.
+At the moment, Lightroom Classic’s Smart Previews don’t seem to count towards the limited storage allocation you get with the regular Photography Plan.

 3. Editing tools

-In the early days there was a fairly big gap between the tools in Lightroom CC and Lightroom Classic CC, but since the latest updates where Adobe added the HDR pano merge to both versions of Lightroom, there’s now little difference.
-Lightroom CC still does not at the time of writing offer the Color Range masking option for local adjustments that you get with Lightroom Classic CC, but this feels like a pretty small difference.
+• Lightroom initially lagged behind Classic for editing tools but now the gap has been closed.
+Since Adobe added the HDR pano merge feature to both versions of Lightroom, there’s now little difference.
+Lightroom does not have the Color Range masking option for local adjustments that you get with Lightroom Classic, but this feels like a pretty small difference.

-However, there are still big differences in how photo editing is handled in a broader way, where Lightroom CC has restrictions and limitations that anyone considering migrating over from Lightroom Classic CC might hard to live with – see the next two sections.
+• Lightroom Classic may have few advantages in editing tools now, but there remain some big differences in how photo editing is handled in a broader way, where Lightroom has restrictions and limitations that anyone considering migrating over from Lightroom Classic might hard to live with, notably Virtual Copies and external editors and plug-ins – the next two sections go into more detail.

 4. Virtual Copies